 Here are the best private podcast hosting platforms to choose from:

-Transistor is the best platform for private podcasts and one of our top recommendations overall.
+Transistor is another excellent platform for private podcasting and one of our top recommendations overall.

 Because you can host multiple shows under one account (for no additional cost) it’s easy to have both public and private shows.